A Tax-Free Savings Account (TFSA) is a registered savings product that allows taxpayers to earn investment income tax-free.

 TFSAs were first introduced in Canada in 2009, and are available at most Canadian financial institutions.
 A Tax-Free Saving Account allows any Canadian over the age of 18 to save or invest money without paying taxes on the gains made inside the account.

-How much is your TFSA contribution room?
+How much is your TFSA contribution room in 2023?

 Use our simple calculator to estimate how much is your TFSA contribution room.